Chart Color Schemes

 Bohle Plains's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Bohle Plains shows excellent health outcomes, particularly for younger age groups with low prevalence rates for common conditions.
+Bohle Plains shows excellent health outcomes, particularly for younger age groups with low prevalence of common conditions.

 Frequently Asked Questions - Health